microsoft/StudentsAtBuild/README.md

 [Microsoft Build](https://mybuild.microsoft.com/) is Microsoft's professional developer conference where, you guessed it, professional developers come to confer!
 By that, we mean where developers come to learn about how Microsoft can better support their unique developer journey.
-There were technical sessions, opportunities to meet and talk with experts, and the chance to discover and grow a technical community.
+There are technical sessions, opportunities to meet and talk with experts, and the chance to discover and grow a technical community.

 ## What is the Student Zone?